 4. Icons in the black header bar

 The icons in the upper right corner are your resource for settings, notifications, downloads, getting help, turning the New look on or off, and providing feedback to the Power BI team.

 It's not always easy to figure out which workspace and dashboard are active, so Power BI creates a navigation path for you.
 In this example, we see the workspace (My workspace) and the dashboard title (Retail Analysis Sample).
 If we opened a report, the name of the report would be appended to the end of the navigation path.
 Each section of the path is an active hyperlink.

 Notice the "C" icon after the dashboard title.
 This dashboard has a data classification tag of "confidential."
 The tag identifies the sensitivity and security level of the data.
 If your Admin has turned on data classification, every dashboard will have a default tag set.
 Dashboard owners should change the tag to match their dashboard's proper security level.

 With the app launcher, all your Office 365 apps are easily available with one click.
 From here, you can quickly launch your email, documents, calendar, and more.

 7. Power BI home

-This area of the workspace contains icons for interacting with the dashboard.
-Besides Add tile, Favorite and Share selecting the ellipses reveals options for duplicating, printing, and refreshing the dashboard and more.
+This area of the screen contains additional options for interacting with the content (in this case, with the dashboard).
+Besides the labeled icons you can see, selecting the More options (…) reveals options for duplicating, printing, refreshing the dashboard and more.